-country, five visitor centers have been established in a partnership between the Forest Service, Sedona-Oak Creek Canyon Chamber of Commerce, Recreation Resource Management, and the Arizona Natural History Association.
+or convenient, accurate information about Red Rock Country, five visitor centers have been established in a partnership between the Forest Service, Sedona-Oak Creek Canyon Chamber of Commerce, Recreation Resource Management, and the Arizona Natural History Association.
 Three of these visitor centers are called "Gateway" visitor centers because they are at the main entrances into Sedona.